willstepp/writings/joseph-the-son/jts.md

 Then his mind went up, though he was not dreaming and very much awake.
 His mind went into the air and his body remained kneeling in the high grass next to the woods.
 He imagined his mother and Jacob as one person with the head of a dog and legs like a chicken.
 He imagined one hand of this beast to have eyes for fingers and the eyes were the eyes of his sister and Jesse Black and the Echols from New Calvary.
 He was not sure why he could tell whose eyes they were, but he could.

 Then he was in space.
 He was on a planet with a storm that went on forever.
 One he had learned about in school.
 The storm was larger than the Earth.
 He was there in that storm, surrounded by those clouds that swirled with a life of their own.
-Dark.
+Hellish.
 The color of red clay.
 Illuminated from within by lighting and other mysterious discharges of electricity.
 There was liquid but it was not water, not a life giving water.
 There was no life here either.
 Just like on Earth in the winter night in the grass next to the woods where his body sat.
 He was there in the middle of it, unafraid but with a feeling inside, a longing for Hight farm.
-Then there were tears on his face.
+Then there were tears.
 There was no ground here.
 No place to plant his feet.
 It was not made for him this place.
 And yet he found it hard to leave.
-But he did and soon was back.

 There was a wind that came through the pines and turned the wetness on his cheeks into ice.
 It was then he realized he had fallen asleep there next to the hole.
 He rose and brushed the grass and debris from his coat.
 It was time to head back in, after he returned the spade to the shed, so he left the spot he would not be able to find again in the morning, where he buried the new knife Jacob had given to him as a gift, where it would remain forever.

+II

+Eight